Take notice that the following application has been filed with the Commission and is available for public inspection:

 a.
-Type of Application: Non-Project Use of Project Lands and Waters.
+Application Type: Non-Project Use of Project Lands and Waters.

 l.
-The filing is available for review at the Commission in the Public Reference Room or may be viewed on the Commission's Web site at http://www.ferc.gov/ using the “eLibrary” link.
+Location of the Application: This filing is available for review at the Commission or may be viewed on the Commission's Web site at http://www.ferc.gov, using the “eLibrary” link.
 Enter the docket number excluding the last three digits in the docket number field to access the document.
-For assistance, call toll-free 1-866-208-3676 or e-mail FERCOnlineSupport@ferc.gov.
-For TTY, call (202) 502-8659.
-A copy is also available for inspection and reproduction at the address in item h.
+For assistance, contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll-free at (866) 208-3676, or for TTY, contact (202) 502-8659.

 m.
 Individuals desiring to be included on the Commission's mailing list should so indicate by writing to the Secretary of the Commission.

 n.
-Comments, Protests, or Motions to Intervene: Anyone may submit comments, a protest, or a motion to intervene in accordance with the requirements of Rules and Practice and Procedure 18 CFR 385.210, 385.211, 385.214.
+Comments, Protests, or Motions to Intervene—Anyone may submit comments, a protest, or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, .211, .214.
 In determining the appropriate action to take, the Commission will consider all protests or other comments filed, but only those who file a motion to intervene in accordance with the Commission's Rules may become a party to the proceeding.
 Any comments, protests, or motions to intervene must be received on or before the specified comment date for the particular application.

 o.
-Filing and Service of Responsive Documents: Any filings must bear in all capital letters the title “COMMENTS”, “RECOMMENDATIONS FOR TERMS AND CONDITIONS”, “PROTEST”, or “MOTION TO INTERVENE”, as applicable, and the project number (199-203) on any comments or motions filed.
-Comments, protests, and interventions may be filed electronically via the internet in lieu of paper.
-See 18 CFR 385.2001(a)(1)(iii) and the instructions on the Commission's Web site under the “eFiling” link.
-The Commission strongly encourages e-filings.
-All documents should be filed with: The Secretary, Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426.
+Filing and Service of Responsive Documents—Any filings must bear in all capital letters the title “COMMENTS”, “RECOMMENDATIONS FOR TERMS AND CONDITIONS”, “PROTEST”, OR “MOTION TO INTERVENE”, as applicable, and the Project Number of the particular application to which the filing refers.
 A copy of any motion to intervene must also be served upon each representative of the Applicant specified in the particular application.

 p.
-Agency Comments: Federal, state, and local agencies are invited to file comments on the described application.
-A copy of the application may be obtained by agencies directly from the Applicant.
+Agency Comments—Federal, State, and local agencies are invited to file comments on the described applications.
+A copy of the applications may be obtained by agencies directly from the Applicant.
 If an agency does not file comments within the time specified for filing comments, it will be presumed to have no comments.
-One copy of an agency's comments must also be sent to the Applicant's representative.Start Signature
+One copy of an agency's comments must also be sent to the Applicant's representatives.Start Signature

 Magalie R. Salas,